doctest/doctest/README.md

 The ```master``` branch is the stable one with the latest release and the ```dev``` branch is on the bleeding edge.

+Note that only GCC/Clang/MSVC as compilers have been tested and warnings have been silenced only for them so this might be an area worth exploring...